 Key business intelligence on countries, companies, markets, and consumers.
 Statistics on brands, companies and consumer products worldwide include market size and market share.
 Useful for researching global consumer markets with analysis of lifestyles for countries.
 Includes profiles and strategic information about companies that sell leading consumer goods.

-This cluster of full-text databases includes works by Plato, Aristotle, Aquinas, the Continental Rationalists (Descartes, Spinoza, Leibniz), and British philosophers from 1600-1900 (Bacon, Hobbes, Locke, plus Dewey, Kierkegaard, Nietzsche, Peirce; Political Philosophy: Machiavelli to Mill; and Wittgenstein.
+This cluster of full-text databases includes works by Plato, Aristotle, Aquinas, the Continental Rationalists (Descartes, Spinoza, Leibniz), and British philosophers from 1600-1900 (Bacon, Hobbes, Locke, plus Dewey, Kant, Kierkegaard, Nietzsche, Peirce; Political Philosophy: Machiavelli to Mill; and Wittgenstein.

 PEDro was developed to give rapid access to bibliographic details and abstracts of randomised controlled trials, systematic reviews and evidence-based clinical practice guidelines in physiotherapy.
 Most trials on the database have been rated for quality to help you quickly discriminate between trials which are likely to be valid and interpretable and those which are not.